 Keto Peanut Butter Brownies Recipe

 These keto peanut butter brownies are fudgy, rich, and delicious!
-They’re the perfect way to satisfy your sweet tooth on a low carb diet, clocking in at just 1.5 grams of net carbs per serving.
+They’re the perfect way to satisfy your sweet tooth on a low-carb diet, clocking in at just 1.5 grams of net carbs per serving.
 Enjoy this dessert next time the chocolate craving strikes!

 The key to making keto brownies is finding a good substitute for both the sweetener and the flour.
 For this recipe, we used allulose for the sweetener and almond flour for a low-carb flour.
 The other ingredients traditionally in brownies, like eggs, butter, cocoa powder, and leavening agents, are all completely fine to use on a keto diet.